StCroixTourism.com...It's about all things St. Croix...

 Back to top of page

 U.S. Dollars.
-Credit cards are widely accepted and you will find many ATMs on the island.
+Credit cards are accepted at most establishments.
+If you prefer to use cash, there are many ATMs located around the island.

 Back to top of page